Kerry Coombs: First college stint (2007–2017)

 In 2007, Coombs accepted the offer from Brian Kelly to join his staff at the University of Cincinnati as the team's defensive backs coach.
 The Bearcats led the nation with 26 interceptions in 2007.
 In 2009, Coombs was promoted to associate head coach in addition to his responsibilities as the team's defensive backs coach and special teams coordinator.

-In 2012, Coombs accepted a position to become the defensive backs coach at the Ohio State University.
+In 2012, Coombs accepted a position to become the defensive backs coach at Ohio State University.
 In 2016, the Buckeyes ranked fourth nationally with 21 interceptions, including a nation-high seven interceptions returned for touchdowns, and the team ranked third in the country in passing efficiency defense.
 In 2017, Ohio State head coach, Urban Meyer, promoted Coombs to the position of assistant coordinator, defense.
 That year, the Ohio State defense ranked ninth in the NCAA in yards allowed.

 Tennessee Titans (2018–2019)

 In 2018, Coombs accepted a position to join coach Mike Vrabel's staff with the Tennessee Titans of the National Football League (NFL) as a secondary (defensive backs) coach.
 For the first time in his career, Coombs coached a team in a state other than Ohio.
 It was also the first time since 1989 that Coombs coached a team that did not have red as the team's primary color.
 The 2018 Titans ranked sixth in the NFL in passing defense (216.9 yards per game), ranked eighth in the league with an opponent passer rating of 88.4, and finished ninth in the league with a 63.2 opponent completion percentage.
 Titans defensive backs accounted for 10 total interceptions and an NFL-high nine sacks.
 In 2019, the Titans defensive back was again a top-10 unit in passing yards and interceptions.
 The Titans made the playoffs, but lost in the AFC Championship game.